 About China, what I remember and realized, most people think that Chinese are very rude and aggressive, but that’s not true.
 For example, if you bump into someone they don’t do it intentionally.
 So if the same thing happens to you they won’t get mad, they just don’t care.
 Moreover, they have a different understanding of manners compared to other countries, in terms of etiquette and social behaviours.

-One of my favourite Indonesian dishes is called “Oncom”.
+One of my favorite Indonesian dishes is called “Oncom.”
 Unfortunately, you can only get it in Jakarta.
-It’s made of all kind of scraps from coconuts, soybeans and other veggies and it is fermented.
+It’s made of all kinds of scraps from coconuts, soybeans, and other veggies, and it is fermented.

 Another Indonesian dish I really like is called “Tahu Pepes” and is also only available in Java.
 It´s made of mashed up tofu with a lot of different herbs, shallots, tomatoes and you steam it in a banana leaf.